jomjol/AI-on-the-edge-device/README.md

-## Additional ideas
+## Additional Ideas

-There are some ideas and feature request, which are not followed currently - mainly due to capacity reasons on side of the developer.
+There are some ideas and feature requests which are not followed currently - mainly due to capacity reasons on side of the developer.
 They are collected here: [FeatureRequest.md](FeatureRequest.md)